githubuserohith/Rail-Safar/README.md

 # Rail-Safar

 A train management system built using Django framework.
-It is designed for passengers/clients to book train tickets.
+It is designed for passengers/users to search,book and cancel train tickets.

 ## This system is built for the purpose:

-* Signup, Login and Logout security
+* Signup, Login and Logout securely
 * Search train
-* View train Timetable
+* View train schedules/timetable
 * Check seat availability
-* Login with OTP feature
+* Login using OTP
 * Confirm booking
-* Check Booking history
+* View booking history
 * Fare enquiry
-* Cancel booking
+* Ticket cancellation
 * Change password

 ## Installation